gguillau/Prepaid-Plan-Analysis/README.md

 # Prepaid-Plan-Analysis
-Data Analysis on profitability between two prepaid plans from hypothetical telecom company Megaline
+Data Analysis on profitability between two prepaid plans from hypothetical telecom company Megaline.
 Which prepaid plan is more profitable?
 ### Background
 This project is part of the Data Scientist training program from Practicum by Yandex.
 More info in link below: